Take a Free Guided Tour of the Trail to Treasure!

 The Trail to Treasure follows the people who settled here – many of whom have become local legends and takes you on an exploration of Seattle’s early history, in the neighborhood where it all began – Pioneer Square.
 Get to know the stories of the special places and events that helped shape the development of Pioneer Square, the city of Seattle, and the greater Puget Sound region.

 Free drop-in walking tours of the Trail to Treasure begin in the summer from June through September.
-This year, one-hour Trail to Treasure guided walks start Friday, July 1st.
+This year, one-hour Trail to Treasure guided walks start Friday, July 1st and End September 1st.
 The walks will be offered at 2pm on Fridays, Saturdays and Sundays (limited to groups of 12 per tour).
 There will be a sign-up sheet at the front desk on the day of each tour.

 The tour begins at Klondike Gold Rush National Historical Park (319 2nd Ave S, Seattle, WA 98104).
 Call the Klondike Gold Rush NHP at (206) 220-4240 or email firstname.lastname@example.org for more information.